 Professional Photography Program

 Welcome to the Professional Photographer Special Road Travel Permit program.
-The professional photography and commercial filming programs have been merged, and the permits available per day are divided between the two programs.
-Some weeks there may be up to three slots available for professional photographers, but for other weeks there will be a maximum of one.
+The professional photography and commercial filming programs have been merged, and the road travel permits available per day are divided between the two programs.
+Some weeks there may be up to three permits available for professional photographers, but for other weeks there will be a maximum of one.
 Check out a calendar of blackout and available dates.

 Please read the following information before you start the application process.